-VIL [through Vadilal Enterprises Limited (VEL)] has marketing presence in 23 states of India with the support of 63 C&F agents, over 1,200 distributors, more than 55,000 retailers and 290 distribution vehicles.
+VIL [through Vadilal Enterprises Limited (VEL; rated CARE BBB-; Negative/ CARE A3)] has marketing presence in 23 states of India with the support of 63 C&F agents, over 1,200 distributors, more than 55,000 retailers and 290 distribution vehicles.
 It also offers a wide range of ice-cream and frozen desserts through nearly 300 SKUs (Stock Keeping Units) in leading modern trade outlets like Reliance Fresh, More, Hyper City, D-Mart, Food Bazaar and Star Bazaar, etc. Furthermore, VIL mainly exports its processed food product, frozen dessert and ice-cream to 45 countries across four continents, the key markets include USA, South-East Asian and European countries.
-During FY19, VIL registered 30% y-o-y growth in export sales and as indicated by the management export sales have shown consistent growth in FY20 as well.
+During past two years ended FY20, VIL registered healthy growth in export sales and as indicated by the management company is earning healthy revenue from export sales in current year i.e., FY21 despite Covid-19 pandemic.

-Volume backed consistent growth in scale of operations along with improvement in its profitability during FY19 and FY20
+Volume backed consistent growth in scale of operations along with stable profitability during FY20

-The total operating income (TOI) of VIL which registered a compounded annual growth rate (CAGR) of nearly 8% on a consolidated basis during last three years ended FY20, grew by 6% during FY20 (as per published results on stock exchange) on y-o-y basis alongwith marginal improvement in PBILDT margin by 25 bps on y-o-y basis to 14.51%.
+The total operating income (TOI) of VIL which registered a compounded annual growth rate (CAGR) of nearly 8% on a consolidated basis during last three years ended FY20, grew by 5% during FY20 on y-o-y basis alongwith largely stable PBILDT margin of 14.21%.
 The growth in sales was supported by geographical expansion coupled with continuous introduction of new products/flavors and hike in retail prices of some of its products due to significant increase in procurement cost of its key raw material, skimmed milk powder (SMP).

-Although, the ice-cream consumption was severely affected in Q1FY21 which is the peak sales season for ice-cream manufacturers, the same is expected to have increased on the back of gradual ramp up of businesses post lifting of lockdown and gradual shift of consumers towards branded ice-cream keeping in mind the safety concerns on the back of recent outbreak of Covid-19 pandemic.
+Although, the ice-cream consumption was severely affected in Q1FY21 which is the peak sales season for ice-cream manufacturers, the same has subsequently increased on the back of gradual ramp up of businesses post lifting of lockdown and gradual shift of consumers towards branded ice-cream keeping in mind the safety concerns on the back of recent outbreak of Covid-19 pandemic.